Brooklyn Bridge: Planning

 Proposals for a bridge between the then-separate cities of Brooklyn and New York had been suggested as early as 1800.
 At the time, the only travel between the two cities was by a number of ferry lines.
 Engineers presented various designs, such as chain or link bridges, though these were never built because of the difficulties of constructing a high enough fixed-span bridge across the extremely busy East River.
 There were also proposals for tunnels under the East River, but these were considered prohibitively expensive.
-The current Brooklyn Bridge was conceived by German immigrant John Augustus Roebling in 1852.
-He had previously designed and constructed shorter suspension bridges, such as Roebling's Delaware Aqueduct in Lackawaxen, Pennsylvania, and the John A. Roebling Suspension Bridge between Cincinnati, Ohio, and Covington, Kentucky.
+German immigrant engineer John Augustus Roebling proposed building a suspension bridge over the East River in 1857.
+He had previously designed and constructed shorter suspension bridges, such as Roebling's Delaware Aqueduct in Lackawaxen, Pennsylvania, and the Niagara Suspension Bridge.
+In 1867, Roebling erected what became the John A. Roebling Suspension Bridge over the Ohio River between Cincinnati, Ohio, and Covington, Kentucky.

 In February 1867, the New York State Senate passed a bill that allowed the construction of a suspension bridge from Brooklyn to Manhattan.
 Two months later, the New York and Brooklyn Bridge Company was incorporated with a board of directors (later converted to a board of trustees).
 There were twenty trustees in total: eight each appointed by the mayors of New York and Brooklyn, as well as the mayors of each city and the auditor and comptroller of Brooklyn.
 The company was tasked with constructing what was then known as the New York and Brooklyn Bridge.
 Alternatively, the span was just referred to as the "Brooklyn Bridge", a name originating in a January 25, 1867, letter to the editor sent to the Brooklyn Daily Eagle.
 The act of incorporation, which became law on April 16, 1867, authorized the cities of New York (now Manhattan) and Brooklyn to subscribe to $5 million in capital stock, which would fund the bridge's construction.